 One of the most common power supply problems with today’s portable devices is generating a regulated voltage that falls some where in the middle of the full voltage range of the battery.
 For instance, providing a consistent 3.3V output from a Lithium-Ion (Li-Ion) battery’s range of 2.5V to 4.2V.
 The most popular topology for solving this problem is a SEPIC converter, but a SEPIC has some inherent drawbacks, including mediocre efﬁciency, and the requirement of both a coupled inductor and a high current ﬂyback capacitor.
 Another solution is a circuit that cascades a boost converter with either an LDO or a Buck converter, but this relatively inefﬁcient circuit doesn’t fare much better with the additional space and money it takes for the extra components.
-Linear Technology now offers another, better solution with the new LTC3440 Buck-Boost converter, which provides the most compact and highest efficiency solution yet—reducing cost, increasing battery life, and saving precious PC board real estate.
+Analog Devices now offers another, better solution with the new LTC3440 Buck-Boost converter, which provides the most compact and highest efficiency solution yet—reducing cost, increasing battery life, and saving precious PC board real estate.

 The LTC3440 is the industry’s ﬁrst constant frequency, single inductor, buck-boost converter.
 The IC incorporates a patent pending control technique to efﬁciently regulate an output voltage above, below or equal to an input source voltage with only a single inductor, and without the requirement of Schottky diodes.
 Figure 1 shows the power stages of the topologies mentioned above—SEPIC, cascaded boost-buck and cascaded boost-LDO—and the single inductor topology using the LTC3440.

 Figure 2 shows the efﬁciencies for each topology versus input voltage.
 The LTC3440 solution is the only one of the group that can reach 95% efﬁciency, and maintain better than 90% efﬁciency across the entire operating voltage range of the battery.